Tabs on mobile

 - For channel/group tabs, users can still open your tab in a separate browser via your

 contentUrlwill be loaded first.

-contentUrl will be loaded inside the Teams mobile client.
+contentUrl to load the tab inside the Teams mobile client.

 Developer considerations for mobile support

 When you're building an app that includes a tab, you need to consider (and test) how your tab will function on both the Android and iOS Microsoft Teams clients.
 The sections below outline some of the key scenarios you need to consider.